5 Ways Kids’ Collections Build Lifelong Skills

 - Label and categorize collections for easy talking points using chart stickers or labels

-- Create a shareable collection inventory list using our Free Printable blank charts
+- Create a shareable collection inventory list using our digital papers - print the list or email it!

 - Make a mini-museum of your collection(s) and give admission tickets to invite family and friends!